 Canada has a large network of colleges and universities that provide some of the world’s greatest post-secondary education.

 Canadian University System

-The Higher Studies In Canada follows the trimester’s system that divides the academic year into three sessions namely, the fall session (mid-September to December/January); the Winter session (mid-January to April) and a summer session falling between the end of April to July.
-In general, Canadian universities offer the conventional bachelor’s, master’s, and doctoral degrees which are considered equivalent to degrees in the USA, UK, Australia and in European countries.
+The Higher Studies In Canada follows the trimester’s system that divides the academic year into three sessions namely, the fall session (mid-September to December/January); the Winter session (mid-January to April), and a summer session falling between the end of April to July.
+In general, Canadian universities offer the conventional bachelor’s, master’s, and doctoral degrees which are considered equivalent to degrees in the USA, UK, Australia, and European countries.

 Types of Higher Education Institutions

-To understand the Canada education system, it is important to go through the various categories of institutions, both public and private, which fulfil the educational needs of students.
-This list consists of technical institutes, language schools, and universities that witnesses huge enrollment not only from North American applicants but also internationally.
+To understand the Canadian education system, it is important to go through the various categories of institutions, both public and private, which fulfill the educational needs of students.
+This list consists of technical institutes, language schools, and universities that witness huge enrollment not only from North American applicants but also internationally.

 Technical Institutes and Colleges

 Focusing on professional learning and technical knowledge dissemination, these institutes and colleges offer short-term programs in a specific area of study namely, IT, Hospitality, travel and tourism, Business, etc. The Association of Canadian Community Colleges is a leading, pan-Canada consortium of universities that includes a wide range of technical institutes.

 Another integral component of the Canadian education system is career colleges.
 These tertiary institutes offer short-term training programs in film studies, computer/IT, entertainment, graphic design, animation, fashion designing, hospitality, and other related fields.
 Generally, career colleges are privately owned and are regulated by a competent Canadian body.

 Since English and French are the official languages of Canada with many states using french, languages schools help international students acculturate into Canada.
 They typically offer courses on English as a Second Language (ESL), French as a First Language (FSL), etc.